-Each year we invite one leading scholar to campus to engage the campus and community, as deeply as possible, in an issue of contemporary importance.
+Each year we invite one leading scholar to campus to engage the campus, as deeply as possible, in an issue of contemporary importance.
 They spend several days on campus engaging with our students and faculty in a variety of settings, including a public lecture, brown-bag seminars, classroom visits, and more casually over meals and during receptions.

 Future Cherng Distinguished Scholars and Visiting Faculty will contribute to our ongoing discussions about education, history, medicine, government, agriculture, technology, and economics.
 They provide a means for MU students and faculty to connect with the broader world of ideas and challenges.
 And they stimulate deeper discussions between and among the MU community, members of the Columbia community, and people throughout the state of Missouri.

 2021| Harriet A. Washington

 Washington is most well-known for her work on the intersections of medical ethics and racism, how those facets play out in the doctor-patient experience, the application of medical technology, medical experimentation (often without informed consent), and bioethics.

 She has been a research fellow at Harvard T. H. Chan School of Public Health, a visiting scholar and professor at Columbia University, DePaul University College of Law, a fellow at the University of Nevada, and a research scholar at Tuskegee University and Stanford University.

 Two of her recent works, Medical Apartheid: The Dark History of Medical Experimentation on Black Americans from Colonial Times to the Present (2006, National Book Critics Circle Award) and A Terrible Thing to Waste: Environmental Racism and Its Assault on the American Mind (2019) have been pathbreaking works in offering explanations for how our system continues to perpetuate systemic inequities, and a disparity of outcomes for the nation’s Blacks, Latinos, and Native Americans.